Special-K-s-Flightsim-Bots/DCSServerBot/samples/README.md

 Sample configuration which defines a Music upload directory "Music" in your Saved Games\<instance>\ folders.
 Besides that, it defines an SRS radio to be used on a specific SRS channel.

-## services/ovgme.json
+## services/modmanager.yaml
-With the OvGME plugin you can install OvGME like packages automatically into your DCS servers.
+With the ModManager plugin you can install OvGME like packages automatically into your DCS servers.
 The sample shows two possible ways, by either providing a strict version (2.0.1) or by using the term "latest", to get the latest available version that is provided in one of the installation directories.